truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 #### Sidechain Criticism

 Secondly, there are some people who complain about my sidechains work (not to my face of course, only in whispers to their already-friends).
-After slowly and steadfastly eliminating all possible realms of concern, category by category, I asked my critics to reveal their  retreated
+After slowly and steadfastly eliminating all possible realms of concern, category by category, I [presented an extreme view at Scaling Milan](https://www.youtube.com/watch?v=Gzg_u9gHc5Q&t=6575s), in the presence of many of Bitcoin's brightest.
+I was then able to flush out any remaining criticisms, which were all about mining.

 #### "Effectively Centralized"